AndyWright360/Milestone-Project-1/README.md

 3.) **Google Fonts**

 Google fonts was linked into the head section of the html pages.
-'Orbitron' was the main font used throughout the project.
+'Exo' was the main font used throughout the project.
 'Creepster' was also used in the Coming Soon section of the home page to provide a horror theme to upcoming content.

 4.) **Font Awesome**